Welcome to the Bee Meadow School Health Office

 Read More: When to Keep Your Child Home

 The school nurse does not diagnose illness.
-If any of the above symptoms are found in a child at school, the child will be excluded and that parents notified to come for the child.
+If any of the above symptoms are found in a child at school, the child will be excluded & a parent/guardian will be notified to come for his/her child.

-Although it is not required, it is highly recommended that your child have a physical exam by your primary care physician at least once during each developmental stage:
+Although it is not required, it is highly recommended that your child has a physical examination by your primary care provider at least once during each developmental stage:

 - Pre-adolescence (grades 4-6)